 |2013||EUR 1,85 billion (-27 per cent)||EUR 274 million (-21 per cent)|

 Besides the promotion of scientific and academic relations, German as a foreign language is another focus of bilateral cultural relations.
-In 2012, approximately 6,100 students enrolled at all levels in the language courses offered by the German Language Institute in Tehran.
+In 2013, more than 6,000 students enrolled at all levels in the language courses offered by the German Language Institute Tehran (DSIT).
 Some 3,400 learners of German sat the Goethe Institute’s central examinations.
 In addition, the Institute offers Iranian teachers of German further-education courses and is training a new generation of teachers.